 We consider applications from international students with strong grades in High School qualifications.
 Typically a GPA of 3.0 or percentage grades of 80%.

-IELTS: We normally ask for an overall IELTS score of 7.0 with not less than 7.0 in Reading and Writing, 6.5 in Listening and Speaking, or an equivalent approved English test.
+IELTS: We normally ask for an overall IELTS score of 7.0 with not less than 7.0 in Reading and Writing, 6.5 in Listening and Speaking, or an equivalent standard in other qualifications approved by the University.

 |International Baccalaureate||34 points overall with 17 at Higher level